 You should explore the metrics that are available to you, and see how they can be segmented using dimensions to get a deeper understanding of your website traffic and customers.

 Conversion metrics are an extension of standard visitor metrics.
 They focus on telling the story behind the valuable actions that users can take on your website.
-These are generally actions that impact commercial performance, such as revenue totals, conversion rates, and so on.
+These are generally actions that impact commercial performance, such as revenue totals, conversion rates, etc.

-There are a number of common conversion metrics within Google Analytics.
+There are some common conversion metrics within Google Analytics.
 They can all be viewed in the Traffic reports, so you can see how much value each of the different channels is driving.
 Common conversion metrics include:

-Now that we’ve covered the background of web analytics tools and why they are useful for marketers and website analytics professionals, you’re now ready to start using Google Analytics.
+So how does Google Analytics work?
+Now that we’ve covered the background of web analytics tools and why they are useful for marketers and website analytics professionals, you’re now ready to start using GA.

 Follow these steps to sign up for a GA account:

-However, if you’re an advanced user – and if you’re using Google Tag Manager – you can add the Google Analytics UA-code into Tag Manager and it will fire the code on all pages of the website.
+However, if you’re an advanced user – and if you use Google Tag Manager – you can add the Google Analytics UA-code into Tag Manager and it will fire the code on all pages of the website.